A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

+where $t$ are sampled augmentations from the input space $\mathcal{T}$.
+A well-trained model should be invariant to data augmentations.
+Consequently, predictive variance across augmentations is treated as irreducible aleatoric uncertainty, which is quantified by a non-zero expected entropy over these predictions.
+Non-zero mutual information indicates the model has not yet learned invariance to the augmentations and can be reduced with further training, deeming it to be epistemic.
+This decomposition is analogous to the one for conventional BNNs (Equation~\ref{eq:uncdec}), while it contrasts with the decomposition used for generative models (Equation~\ref{eq:uncdecgen}).
+The key message thus far is that, after considering the type of uncertainty to model, it is equally important to carefully choose the appropriate method for its representation, as confusion and misunderstandings can cause deviation from the targeted uncertainty.

-\paragraph{Uncertainties are intertwined} Despite the seemingly rigorous and well-defined distinction, it can be seen that implementation rapidly blurs this notion.
-A systematic study has found that the ability to separate the uncertainties can strongly depend on the data~\cite{kahl2024values}.
-These findings are also supported by research presenting a strong correlation between epistemic and aleatoric uncertainty quantification methods~\cite{de2024disentangled, mucsanyi2024benchmarking}, indicating that they represent uncertainty of similar kind. \citet{Kendall2017WhatUD} have also observed that explicitly modeling a single uncertainty tends to compensate for the lack of the other.
-In probabilistic models, we can also find that the epistemic encapsulation methods have been used to model observer variability.
-Furthermore, using a combination of aleatoric end epistemic modeling techniques can also beneficial~\citep{gao2022modeling}.
+\paragraph{Intertwinedness} Despite the seemingly rigorous and well-defined distinction, it can be seen that implementation rapidly blurs this notion.
+A systematic study has found that the ability to separate the uncertainties can strongly depend on the data~\citep{kahl2024values}.
+These findings are also supported by research presenting a strong correlation between epistemic and aleatoric uncertainty quantification methods~\citep{de2024disentangled, mucsanyi2024benchmarking}, indicating that they represent uncertainty of similar kind. \citet{Kendall2017WhatUD} have also observed that explicitly modeling a single uncertainty tends to compensate for the lack of the other.
+In probabilistic models, we can also find that the parameter modeling methods, traditionally used for epistemic uncertainty, have been used to model observer variability, by for example using MC-Dropout or ensembling (see Table~\ref{tab:OVtable}).
+Furthermore, using a combination of distribution and paramter modeling techniques can also beneficial~\citep{gao2022modeling}.
 These findings further highlight the notion of the uncertainties being intertwined.
-On a slight side note, it is notable that popular BNN methods such as the Local Reparameterization trick use stochasticity in the output features of intermediate layers (usually considered to encapsulate aleatoric uncertainty) as a proxy to model the weight distributions~\cite{kingma2015variational}, further supporting this argument.
+On a slight side note, it is notable that popular BNN methods such as the Local Reparameterization trick use stochasticity in the output features of intermediate layers (usually considered to encapsulate aleatoric uncertainty) as a proxy to model the weight distributions~\citep{kingma2015variational}, further supporting this argument.